 About Us and Naturopathic Medicine

 Dr. Todd Ferguson is a Naturopathic Doctor who graduated from Bastyr University.
-Dr. Todd sees people with a wide variety of health concerns and has interests in gastrointestinal health, fibromyalgia, chronic skin conditions, Lymes Disease, blood sugar disorders, heart health, thyroid dysfunction and environmental medicine.
+Dr. Todd sees people with a wide variety of health concerns and has interests in gastrointestinal health, fibromyalgia, chronic skin conditions, Lyme Disease, blood sugar disorders, heart health, thyroid dysfunction and environmental medicine.

-Dr. Todd mostly utilizes physiotherapy, clinical nutrition, diet modification, botanical medicine, sauna therapy and visceral manipulation.
+Dr. Todd utilizes physiotherapy, clinical nutrition, diet modification, botanical medicine, sauna therapy, visceral manipulation and colonics.
 Prior to Naturopathic Medical school Dr. Todd grew up in Alexandria, MN and graduated from Concordia College with majors in Physics and Math.

 Dr. Todd enjoys spending time with Molly and their children Lucia, Clare, Kilian, Therese, and Cormac and playing sports, hunting, fishing, and is active in his Church.

 Dr. Alli Svobodny is a Naturopathic Doctor who graduated from Bastyr University.
 Dr. Alli sees people from all walks of life with a variety of health concerns.
 She has a special interest in mental health, hormone imbalances including adrenal and thyoid imbalances, digestive complaints and detoxification.
 She uses many tools to treat these conditions including diet and lifestyle counseling, botanical medicine, homeopathy, physiotherapy, HeartMath, breath training and craniosacral therapy.

 Dr. Alli grew up in Moorhead, MN and graduated from Concordia College with majors in Psychology and Sociology.
 She spent many years living in Seattle and is proud to be bringing her passion for Natruopathic Medicine back to her hometown community.
 Dr. Alli enjoys going for walks with her husband, Ben and their children Stuart and Ruth, doing yoga, cooking and relaxing at the family lake cabin.